trento-project/wanda/guides/specification.md

 A Value declaration contains:
 - the value name
 - the default value
-- a list of conditions that determine the value given the context
+- a list of conditions that determine the value given the context (optional, see [constant values](#constant-values))

 ```yaml
 values: